bigskysoftware/_hyperscript/www/docs.md

 ```

 Note that there is also a way to include [inline javascript](#inline_js)
-within a hyperscript function, for local optimizations around the hyperscript runtime.
+within a hyperscript function, for local optimizations.

+## <a name="commands"></a>[Commands](#commands)

+Commands are the statements of the hyperscript langauge, and make up the body of functions, event handlers and so on.
+In hyperscript, all commands start with a term, such as `add`, `remove` or `fetch`.

+Commands may be separated with a `then` keyword.
+This is recommended in event handlers (especially one-liners with multiple commands) but
+is not required.

+                    return parser.parseAnyOf(["addCmd", "removeCmd", "toggleCmd", "waitCmd", "returnCmd", "sendCmd", "triggerCmd",
+                        "takeCmd", "logCmd", "callCmd", "putCmd", "setCmd", "ifCmd", "forCmd", "fetchCmd", "throwCmd", "jsCmd"], tokens);

 ========= TODO fold this in